 The waterfall is hidden between overhanging rocks.
 The cliffs tower left and right with peaks almost touching each other.
 The formation gives the impression that the waterfall is inside a cave when it’s actually not.
 Tukad Cepung waterfall is 15 meters tall.

-Waterdrop gracefully forming a thin, wide, and transparent water curtain.
+Waterdrops gracefully form a thin, wide, and transparent water curtain.
 Sunlight enters through the opening above.
-Get close to the waterfall by continue crossing the shallow pool.
+Get close to the waterfall by continuing to cross the shallow pool.
 The water is only an adult’s thigh in-depth, so it’s safe.

 Some locals bathe at this waterfall and visitors can also join them.
-There’s local folklore that when the sun rays illuminate the waterfall.
+There’s local folklore that when the sun’s rays illuminate the waterfall.
 It is when the angels come down from the sky to bathe.

 Waterfall & Canyon

 Tukad means ‘river’ in Balinese, and in Tukad Cepung Waterfall wherever the water flows.
 There will be other adventures.
 Follow the stream outside the canyon and discover a whole different world, greener and better illuminated by sunlight compared to the dim light cave.

 The golden rays fall beautifully touching the lush jungle.
-There are small waterfalls at some spots.
-Its dew refracts the sunlight, creating small rainbows on arm reach.
-The serenity is worth immersing for a few minutes, to replenish the energy before the rigorous journey heading back to the parking area.
+There are small waterfalls in some spots.
+Its dew refracts the sunlight, creating small rainbows on arm’s reach.
+The serenity is worth immersing in for a few minutes, to replenish the energy before the rigorous journey heading back to the parking area.

 Tukad Cepung Waterfall Opening Hours

 There are no official opening hours but the ticket booth opens from 7 AM to 6 PM.
 The best time to visit is as early as possible in the morning, around 8-9 AM.
 During this time, visitors will be able to see the morning sun rays coming in through the canyon opening.
-It also less crowded than at any other time.
+It is also less crowded than at any other time.